 The Crown Prosecution Service (CPS) is the main prosecuting authority in England and Wales.
 In our daily operations we work in partnership with all agencies in the criminal justice system.
 We work especially closely with the police, although we are independent of them.

-The CPS has 14 Areas/Regions across England and Wales - the CPS West Midlands Region consists of the counties of Warwickshire, Shropshire, Hereford, Worcester, Staffordshire and the metropolitan area of West Midlands, which includes the cities of Birmingham, Wolverhampton and Coventry.
+The CPS has 14 Areas across England and Wales - the CPS West Midlands Area consists of the counties of Warwickshire, Shropshire, Hereford, Worcester, Staffordshire and the metropolitan area of West Midlands, which includes the cities of Birmingham, Wolverhampton and Coventry.
 This CPS Area also handles the prosecution of all cases which arise from British Transport Police investigations in England and Wales.

-Chief Crown Prosecutor Grace Ononiwu OBE is the head of the CPS West Midlands Region and she is supported by Deputy Chief Crown Prosecutor Lionel Idan, who has responsibility for Magistrates’ Court and the Complex Casework Units, and Deputy Chief Crown Prosecutor Suzanne Llewellyn, who has responsibility for Crown Court and Rape and Serious Sexual Offences Units.
+Chief Crown Prosecutor Grace Ononiwu CBE, OBE is the head of the CPS West Midlands Region and she is supported by Deputy Chief Crown Prosecutor Lionel Idan, who has responsibility for Rape and Serious Sexual Offences and the Complex Casework Unit, Deputy Chief Crown Prosecutor Sarah Hammond, who has responsibility for the Magistrates’ Court Unit and Deputy Chief Crown Prosecutor Suzanne Llewellyn, who has responsibility for the Crown Court Unit.
 Tristan Bradshaw is the Area Business Manager and has responsibility for Business and Operational Delivery functions across the region.

 We currently employ 452 members of staff which consists of lawyers, paralegals and administrators.
-The majority of our staff are based our regional headquarters in Birmingham, but we also have a small number of staff based in our Stoke office.
+The majority of our staff are based at our regional headquarters in Birmingham, but we also have staff based in our Stoke office.

-The Area is supported by a Business Centre which houses a team of specialists in the fields of performance, finance, human resources, communications and inclusion.
+The Area is supported by a Business Centre which houses a team of specialists in the fields of performance, finance, human resources, communications, engagement and inclusion.

 Executive Team Toggle accordion